NAGAGroup/Scalix/README.md

 # Welcome to SCALIX!
+---
+**Note**: This proof-of-concept version of Scalix has reached EOL and will no longer receive updates/fixes, except potentially on an as-needed basis for current research that depends on this version.
+The insights gained since starting this project, both through active development and real-world use in a non-trivial codebase, have been incredibly invaluable.
+With those insights, development on a much improved version written in SYCL instead of CUDA has begun on the sycl branch.
+This version will be better in nearly every way, some of the improvements include:

+- SYCL is a more modern API, using ISO compliant C++ instead of an extended C-like language with some C++ support like CUDA.
+Not only does this enable the nice-to-haves of modern C++, but the new implementation will be platform agnostic, enabling a wider range of hardware, and likely even more added hardware support in the future with no added development of Scalix
+- Using the SYCL specification as a guide, Scalix will use the buffer/accessor model, rather than relying on CUDA's Unified Memory(UM)/On-demand page migration.
+This will allow the Scalix runtime to maintain a dependency graph and explicitly manage data in an optimal way defined by that dependency graph.
+While Scalix currently scales well with relatively simple access patterns, the UM driver heuristics really break down for more complex problems leading to inefficient data transfers that tank performance
+- Way simpler API that is both easier to use and to maintain/test.
+If you know SYCL, you'll feel right at home with Scalix
+- Much better thread management.
+Currently, Scalix spawns three or four nested threads for a single kernel, which is already pretty bad, but the threads are spawned via `std::async` instead of a dedicated threadpool.
+While the true cost of this is unclear, it is a pretty bad implementation that has a lot of room for improvement and makes profiling incredibly difficult in NSight as the number of CUDA streams balloons very quickly.
+Going forward, Scalix will internally use a multi-threading approach that is akin to an actor model and we have been able to avoid spawning any threads until absolutely necessary, completely avoiding any need for async tasks to spin in some thread waiting on a set of dependent futures before proceeeding.
+It also enables a stateless implementation where the dependency graph is implicitly defined via shared/unique locks around protected data.
+  Additionally, we will likely be incorporating a threadpool for even better thread management.
+- Well-thought out API/system design and proper unit-testing, static analysis, etc from the start.
+With the first attempt at Scalix, it was being developed in parallel with a research project, and often times getting something that worked, even if not ideal, was priortized over well-thought out solutions.
+Well, that version of Scalix works well enough for the research project, at least until the first working release of SYCL-Scalix, so we can take our time.
+This should give more confidence to future users that the project is properly handled, and will make getting started with the software much easier.
+- More opportunities for optimization, some implicit, some explicit:
+    - We will enforce that only the minimally-required memory to keep data valid will be used unless explicitly declared by the user.
+    - The way memory is handled will have very clear, documented behavior, allowing users to fine-tune their code for these rules.
+    - Only the memory locations being accessed on each device will be allocated, where these accesses are specified by either a few simple but commonly used strategies or a more flexible strategy where the user provides a custom command that defines accessed indices.
+    - In terms of optimization of compute resources, Scalix development will be focused on providing default and user-defined "knobs" that can be tweaked to find the optimal balance of resources
+---

 Scalix is a data parallel computing framework designed to provide an easy-to-use interface for designing data parallel applications that automatically scale to